 If you want long-lasting battery, then the HP ProBook is your choice.

 If you prefer writing than typing, then choose between the Lenovo ThinkPad and the Surface Pro depending on your budget.

-If you want high-quality laptop that is not Apple, then consider the Surface Pro and the Dell XPS.
+If you want high-quality laptop that is not Apple, then consider the Surface Pro.

 Tell me in the comments below which one you decided to go with at the end.
 Also, which laptop are you using right now and how is it doing?